spaceFlow-US/.github/profile/README.md

 ## Problem
 Rental house vacancy periods are too long, averaging 42 days (Zumper), primarily due to scheduling mismatches between house providers and tenants.
 Self-guided tours can significantly reduce this period.
 According to Rently, Willow Bridge Properties experienced a 75% reduction in time on market, with 30% of leases resulting from self-guided tours [1].
-However, self-guided tours are not widely popular due to security concerns, technological barriers, and tenant experience.
+However, self-guided tours are not widely popular due to security concerns and smart lock barriers.

 [1] https://use.rently.com/wp-content/uploads/2024/01/Willow-Bridge-Case-Study.pdf